Just because it’s winter, it doesn’t mean you can’t enjoy spending time on your deck.

 Bringing the warmth and atmosphere of a campfire to your deck.
 Without the table but designed to imitate a firepit.
 Break out the marshmallow and enjoy a fun and warm campfire on your deck.
 A wonderful addition to a deck.

 Closer to the decking in height than a fire table, care must be taken to prevent accidental fires or decking damage.
-Deck fire pits should be used on a fire-resistant matOpens in a new tab. or stone surface.
+Deck fire pits should be used on a fire-resistant mat or stone surface.

 Natural gas or propane fire pits are safe compared to wood fire pits without dangerous embers exploding out of the fire pit and possibly starting a deck fire.

-If you would like to read a fuller review on decorative fire pits for a deck, click hereOpens in a new tab. for a fuller discussion.
+If you would like to read a fuller review on decorative fire pits for a deck, click here for a fuller discussion.
 I really enjoy all the information Eugene provides.

 6. Outdoor –Electric Fireplace